polarsignals/frostdb/README.md

     frostdb.NewTableConfig(schema),
 )

-// Create values to insert into the database these first rows havel dynamic label names of 'firstname' and 'surname' buf, _ := schema.NewBuffer(map[string][]string{
+// Create values to insert into the database these first rows have dynamic label names of 'firstname' and 'surname' buf, _ := schema.NewBuffer(map[string][]string{
     "names": {"firstname", "surname"},
 })